About Your Vulvar Surgery

 Your lymphatic system is part of your immune system (see Figure 4).
 It’s made up of:

 Sometimes, cancer cells can enter lymphatic vessels and travel to nearby lymph nodes and other parts of your body.
-A sentinel lymph node (also called a sentinel node) is the first lymph node or group of nodes where cancer cells are most likely to spread.
+A sentinel lymph node is the first lymph node or group of nodes where cancer cells are most likely to spread.
+A sentinel lymph node is also called a sentinel node.

-Your doctor might want to do a sentinel lymph node biopsy during your surgery to check if cancer has spread.
-If they do, you will have lymphatic mapping on the morning of your surgery.
+Your healthcare provider may do a sentinel lymph node biopsy during your surgery to check if cancer has spread.
+If so, you’ll have lymphatic mapping on the morning of your surgery.

 Lymphatic mapping